The Poem “Jabberwocky" by Lewis Carroll

 The boy rests because he gets tired after searching.
 He sits under the Tumtum tree.
 It shows patience and planning.

 Q6.
-How is the Jabberwock described?
+How is the Jabberwock described in the poem “Dover Beach” by Matthew Arnold?

 It is described as a terrifying creature with fiery eyes.
 It makes strange sounds and moves quickly.
 This builds fear.

 Q7.
-What happens during the fight?
+What happens during the fight in the poem “Dover Beach” by Matthew Arnold?

 The boy fights bravely using his sword.
 He strikes repeatedly and kills the Jabberwock.
 This shows courage.